Custirsen

-Custirsen, aliases including custirsen sodium, OGX-011, and CC-8490, is an investigational drug that was under clinical testing for the treatment of cancer.
+Custirsen (also known as OGX-011 and CC-8490), usually supplied as its sodium salt, is an investigational drug that is under clinical testing for the treatment of cancer.
 It is an antisense oligonucleotide (ASO) targeting clusterin expression.
-In metastatic prostate cancer, custirsen showed no benefit in improving over all survival.
+In metastatic prostate cancer, custirsen showed no benefit in improving overall survival.

-Custirsen was developed through a collaboration of OncoGenex Pharmaceuticals Inc. and Isis.
-In 2009, OncoGenex Pharmaceuticals Inc. and Teva Pharmaceutical Industries Ltd agreed to develop and commercialise Custirsen.
+Custirsen was developed through a collaboration between OncoGenex Pharmaceuticals Inc. and Isis.
+In 2009, OncoGenex Pharmaceuticals Inc. and Teva Pharmaceutical Industries Ltd. agreed to develop and commercialize custirsen.

 Mechanism of action

 An antisense oligonucleotide (ASO) is a single-strand DNA sequence complementary to a desired messenger RNA (mRNA) sequence.
 Antisense therapy targets gene sequences using antisense oligonucleotides by binding the ASO to the mRNA strand.
 This creates an inhibitory complex that reduces plasma protein levels by preventing translation.

 Custirsen is a second-generation phosphorothioate antisense oligonucleotide.
 Phosphorothioates are oligonucleotides with a sulfur ion replacing an oxygen molecule in the chain.
 They have high antisense activity due to their increased chirality, nuclease stability, and solubility.
 Second-generation oligonucleotides are highly specific to the target mRNA sequence, increasing the affinity of the compound.
 Custirsen acts as an anti-cancer drug by binding to the mRNA initiation site of the clusterin gene, reducing clusterin protein plasma concentrations.
-The synthetic addition of a 2’-methocyethyl on each nucleotide bookending the phosphorothioate backbone causes:
+The synthetic addition of a 2'-methoxyethyl on each nucleotide bookending the phosphorothioate backbone causes: